C-D-Lewis/rebble-docs/README.md

 In migrating Markdown docs from the Pebble devsite [repo](https://github.com/google/pebble), the following changes should be made:

-* Remove all YAML frontmatter in `---` section
+- Remove all YAML frontmatter in `---` section
-* Move Google copyright notice to HTML comment (`<!-- ... -->`)
+- Move Google copyright notice to HTML comment (`<!-- ... -->`)
-* Remove 'double backtick' symbol links (until another solution is found)
+- Remove 'double backtick' symbol links (mdformat can do this for you) until another solution is found
-* Remove SDK/CloudPebble specific Jekyll tags, keeping only SDK instructions (for now?)
+- Remove SDK/CloudPebble specific Jekyll tags, keeping only SDK instructions (for now?)
-* Check links to other headings on the page work, and that code snippet languages are correct
+- Check links to other headings on the page work, and that code snippet languages are correct